Trust & Estates Litigation

 - We represent clients who are involved in litigation involving multiple trusts holding tens of millions of dollars worth of properties.
 Claims include, among other things, conversion, RICO, breach of fiduciary duty.
 The litigation is complex as there are several ongoing cases involving the same issues.

-- A Robbins Firm trusts and estates attorney represented a beneficiary in a complex family dispute involving an estate worth tens of millions of dollars.
+- We represented a beneficiary in a complex family dispute involving an estate worth tens of millions of dollars.
 When a question of trust construction and grantor intent arose, our firm filed a lawsuit seeking declaratory judgment.
-On appeal, our firm obtained a favorable decision that the grantor intended for our client to receive the property in dispute.
+On appeal, a trusts and estates attorney at our firm obtained a favorable decision that the grantor intended for our client to receive the property in dispute.
 Garner v.
 Redwine, 309 Ga.
 App.
 158 (2011)

 - On numerous occasions we have represented siblings/family members in trust disputes regarding ownership and control of family properties.